deepinsight/insightface/web-demos/swapping_discord/README.md

        ``/swapid johndoe --oldify 300``

      This will take the saved face named johndoe, and then oldify it with an intensity of 300.

+     Note that we can use ``-o`` as a shorthand for the ``--oldify`` argument.
-  2) You can directly oldify a face in the attached picture without transfer it with one of your saved faces:
+  3) You can directly oldify a face in the attached picture without transfer it with one of your saved faces:

        ``/swapid _ --oldify 200``

-  3) Use the --oldify option to set the transformation intensity, ranging from 1 to 1000.
+  4) Use the --oldify option to set the transformation intensity, ranging from 1 to 1000.
 The default intensity is 300 if none is specified.

        ``/swapid _ --oldify``

-  4) Special reminder: Due to the additional arguments parsing, please make sure that the input for idname does not contain any spaces.
+  5) Special reminder: Due to the additional arguments parsing, please make sure that the input for idname does not contain any spaces.
 For example, ``/setid A,B`` is allowed, but ``/setid A, B`` is incorrect.
       <div align="left">
          <img src="https://github.com/nttstar/insightface-resources/blob/master/images/v0.3_image.jpg?raw=true" width="640"/>
       </div>